-We began hosting Virtual Retreats in 2020 and we've realized that the online format offers participants a neat opportunity to engage with a lot of people in just a few days.
+Virtual Retreats started in 2020 and we've found that the online format offers participants to engage with a variety of people in just a few days.

 If you’ve got a busy schedule, or have expanded your circle to the global community, consider a Virtual Retreat as a way to meet Unificationists from around the world.